coderefinery/coderefinery.org/content/blog/2024-08-01-bring-your-own-classroom.md

 > People taking the workshop here at NTNU ... from beginning to end (more or less) are usually super happy and enthusiastic when it ends [...]
 I really think people taking the course learned a lot.
 > I would assume that in person course would definitley be more successfull ...
 However, I undestand the difficulty when the instructors come from different countries and when you want to offer the workshop for free !

+If YOU have hosted your own classroom or have attended a local classroom at a CodeRefinery workshop, please share your feedback with us via support@coderefinery.org.
+We will continuously add it to this blogpost.

 **Many Ways to Join the Experience**

 CodeRefinery’s workshops are more than just educational events — they are a step towards more open and collaborative research practices.